percona/pmm/managed/CONTRIBUTING.md

   help                      Display this help message.
 ```

-`make env-up` starts devcontainer with all tools and mounts source code from the host.
-You can change code with your editor/IDE of choice as usual, or run editor inside devcontainer (see below for some special support of VSCode).
-To run make targets inside devcontainer use `make env TARGET=target-name`.
+`make env-up` starts a devcontainer with all tools and mounts the source code from the host.
+You can write code using your IDE of choice as usual, or run an editor inside the devcontainer (see below how you can leverage VSCode).
+To run make targets inside the devcontainer, use `make env TARGET=target-name`.
 For example:
 ```
 $ make env TARGET=help
 docker exec -it --workdir=/root/go/src/github.com/percona/pmm-managed pmm-managed-server make help